loveconomics/kevinsterling.github.io/_pages/about.md

 I also work on broader macroeconomic questions such as business cycles and consumer finance.

-Outside of work, I love spending time with wife, our son and our long-haired dachshund, Toni.
+Outside of academia, I love spending time with wife, our son and our long-haired dachshund, Toni.
+I also compete in triathlons.

 ## Upcoming Presentations